-SOX10 and BRG1 promote chromatin accessibility at common sites in the regulatory regions of co-regulated genes reduced chromatin accessibility at both the distal and proximal regulatory regions of Dct and the distal enhancer of Tyrp1 to levels that were significantly below what was observed in undifferentiated Melb-a cells and reduced chromatin accessibility at proximal promoters as well as the Tyr distal enhancer to levels significantly lower than in control differentiated cells.
+To determine whether SOX10 and BRG1 are both required to promote chromatin accessibility at SOX10 binding sites in the distal enhancers of Dct, Tyrp1 and Tyr, we transfected undifferentiated Melb-a cells with the respective siRNAs for 48 h, then shifted the cells to differentiation medium and performed FAIRE (Figure 8A-C).
+SOX10 depletion reduced chromatin accessibility at both the distal and proximal regulatory regions of Dct and the distal enhancer of Tyrp1 to levels that were significantly below what was observed in undifferentiated Melb-a cells and reduced chromatin accessibility at proximal promoters as well as the Tyr distal enhancer to levels significantly lower than in control differentiated cells.
 Since SOX10 regulates MITF expression and the proximal promoters have M boxes while the distal regions have E boxes that potentially bind MITF, we knocked down MITF to determine if the changes in accessibility that were observed in SOX10 knockdown cells might be indirectly due to loss of MITF.
 Depletion of MITF reduced chromatin accessibility at both the distal and proximal regulatory regions to levels that were significantly below those in control differentiated cells, bringing levels down to the levels in undifferentiated cells.
-Importantly, chromatin accessibility at the Dct and Tyrp1 distal enhancers was significantly lower in SOX10 depleted cells than in MITF depleted cells.
-Knockdown of BRG1also decreased accessibility at both the distal and proximal regions of Dct.
-Tyrp1, and Tyr while knockdown of BRM slightly reduced chromatin accessibility at the distal and proximal promoters of Tyrp1 and Tyr but had no effect on either region of Dct.
+Importantly, chromatin accessibility at the Dct and Tvrp1 distal enhancers was significantly lower in SOX10 depleted cells than in MITF depleted cells.
+Knockdown of BRG1also decreased accessibility at both the distal and proximal regions of Dct, Tyrp1 and Tyr while knockdown of BRM slightly reduced chromatin accessibility at the distal and proximal promoters of Tyrp1 and Tyr but had no effect on either region of Dct.
 Importantly, depletion of BRG1 resulted in reduced chromatin accessibility at all regulatory regions examined compared to depletion of BRM.
-These data suggest that SOX10 likely has a role in regulating chromatin structure at distal enhancers of some melanocyte specific genes that extends beyond its role in regulating MITF expression and that BRG1 is the primary SWI/SNF ATPase that regulates chromatin accessibility at these sites.
+These data suggest that SOX10 likely has a role in regulating chromatin structure at distal enhancers of some melanocyte-specific genes that extends beyond its role in regulating MITF expression and that BRG1 is the primary SWI/SNF ATPase that regulates chromatin accessibility at these sites.